2sic/2sxc-docs/2sxc Docs Generator/basics/internal/docs/code.md

 1. in a command line, go to `c:\Projects\`
 1. run `git clone https://github.com/2sic/eav-server` - the EAV server system
-1. run `git clone https://github.com/2sic/2sxc-ui` - the 2sxc / DNN UIs
+1. run `git clone https://github.com/2sic/2sxc-ui` - the 2sxc / Dnn UIs

 for all of these you may need to run `npm install`